GRADUATE PROGRAM IN POLITICAL SOCIOLOGY

 4) Political and Social Thinking;

 5) Social Representations and Symbolic Productions;

 6) Labor, Market, State, and Financial System.

-Our Program has achieved a five grade score in the evaluation of CAPES Coordination for the Improvement of Higher Education Personnel (CAPES) of the Ministry of Education, and receives grants from CAPES/PROF and CNPq.
+The program has achieved grade 5 out of 7 in the CAPES/MEC (Coordination for the Improvement of Higher Education Personnel of the Brazilian Ministry of Education) evaluation, and receives grants from CAPES/PROF and CNPq.